EDMdesigner/textversionjs/README.md

 # textversionjs

-Generate the text verion of your HTML email in a second.
+Generate the text version of your HTML email in a second.

 This tool is an open source project.
 Feel free to use it any time in your projects!